jucellelim/jucellelim.github.io/_posts/2013-09-08-uconn-reads.md

 UConn Reads is a reading program launched by the University of Connecticut which aims to bridge the diverse campus community through a dynamic and meaningful campus-wide book discussion.

-The approach behind the identity is to capture the evolving manner of which people read in this day and age.
+The approach behind the identity is to capture the evolving manner of which people read nowadays.
 The mark reflects the contemporary use of print and digital forms to publish books.
-The overlapping transparency embodies the notion of both the printed pages of a book as well as the windows on a computer screen.
+The overlapping transparency embodies the notion of both the printed pages of a book and the windows on a computer screen.

 ###### Awards: ######
 2012 Connecticut Art Director’s Club, Excellence